 Windows and Doors- Not having these features installed property can result in mold and rot, because the moisture is able to seep in.
 Toxic mold can lead to major health complications and illness.

 Structural - On of the most serve types of defects starts at the ground level.
 Not having the base of your building strong enough to withstand a variety of weather can have a devastating outcome.

 Mold and Wood Rot - These problems occur when buildings are exposed to moisture for long periods of time weakening your building structure.

 Before you plan to purchase a new property seek professional advice from someone familiar in the construction field to ensure you are getting a great property for a great price.
 In addition, it is important to speak with an Atlanta, Georgia construction arbitration attorney if you believe you may have a construction defect issue.

-To learn more about how the Atlanta, Georgia construction dispute attorneys at ADAMS LAW OFFICES can protect and advance the best interests of you and your family, contact our Atlanta office to schedule a consultation.
+To learn more about how the Atlanta, Georgia construction dispute attorneys at Adams Libby, LLC can protect and advance the best interests of you and your family, contact our Atlanta office to schedule a consultation.
 Contact our Main Office by calling our Main Number (404) 467-8611, Toll Free 1-877-412-3267 or through our confidential “Contact Us Form” located on our websites and blogs.